About our writer

 “Summer course?
 Why would you want to study, during your summer HOLIDAYS?”.
 This was the response I got from a friend when I told her that I was going to Cambridge for two weeks during the summer.
 It wasn’t for a cultural visit, or to go shopping in London, but to be able to live like a Cambridge student for two weeks.

 I had always been interested in International Relations, but my school and the academic curriculum that it offered never allowed me to try it out.
 How was I supposed to know whether this is what I wanted to do at university?
-So I sat down, whizzed through the internet, looking for an opportunity to gain some extra experience – and I found it: Cambridge Immerse.
+So I sat down, whizzed through the internet, looking for an opportunity to gain some extra experience – and I found it: Immerse Education.

 The International Relations programme managed to cover a vast amount of topics in just the two short weeks.
 We got to explore topics ranging from local case studies of Kenya and North Korea, to analysing broad concepts of IR theory to understand the functions of organisations such as the UN and NATO.
 Our tutor offered to teach us anything else in particular, depending on our interests.
 It was the first time I got to explore my academic interests within a subject so freely.